-I’ve been making this meal for my girls since my oldest, Jessie, was about a year old.
+I’ve been making this meal for my children since the oldest was about a year old.
 It’s incredibly easy to make and is good for getting little ones used to different textures.

 When they’re very little, you’ll need to chop up the chicken and vegetables quite small, but as they get older you can leave the ingredients more chunky.

-It’s a firm favourite with both my daughters and I often cook up a big pot and freeze portions for easy midweek meals.
-Jessie is now six and Mia is three and their eyes still light up when I tell them they’re having it for tea.
+It’s a firm favourite with both my kids and I often cook up a big pot and freeze portions for easy midweek meals.
+They’re now six and three and their eyes still light up when I tell them they’re having it for tea.

 Feel free to play around with the vegetables you include.
 I often swap the courgette for peas or sweetcorn.
-I also used to use mushrooms until Jessie decided one day they were the devil’s food!
+I also used to use mushrooms until the oldest decided one day they were the devil’s food!

 Tasty chicken rice